celestiaorg/popsigner/doc/product/README.md

 ## Product Overview

-BanhBaoRing is the fastest remote signing platform for Celestia and Cosmos rollups.
-POP-based, sub-100ms latency, built on OpenBao.
-Deploy in minutes.
+BanhBaoRing is the Point of Presence signing platform for Celestia and Cosmos rollups.
+Deploy next to your nodes.
+Same region, same datacenter.
+Built on OpenBao.
+Open source.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐